-The University’s schools and colleges are solely responsible for review and approval of all academic aspects of credit-bearing Education Abroad courses and programs.
+The University’s schools and colleges are solely responsible for review and approval of all academic aspects of credit-bearing Experiential Global Learning courses and programs.
 The responsibility and the prerogative of the EAAC is limited to determining the appropriateness of such courses and programs relative to the locations where they are proposed to be held with adequate considerations of time, affordability for students, safety and security, and other issues related to institutional liability.

 The Senate Committee on Scholastic Standards authorizes the Vice President for Global Affairs to reject or postpone a course or program for financial, liability, and safety reasons.